Happenin'

 This was the first project in grad school where I thought to myself, "man, this is something I can put in my portfolio!"

 The most important thing missing from this project, however, is preliminary user research to understand how users use existing event apps.
-Since the main focus was building prototypes, I glossed over this step, which led to a lot of speculation on persona pain points and goals.
+Since the main focus was building prototypes, we glossed over this step, which led to a lot of speculation on persona pain points and goals.

 Overall, I'm happy with where Happenin' ended up, and excited to work towards better user research in the future!